nblumhardt/serilog-wiki/Enrichment.md

 ```

 Pushing property onto the context will override any existing properties with the same name, until the object returned from `PushProperty()` is disposed, as the property `A` in the example demonstrates.

+**Important:** properties _must_ be popped from the context in the precise order in which they were added.
+Behavior otherwise is undefined.